daypack-dev/telltime/README.md

 # telltime
 Cli tool for interacting with Daypack-lib components

+## Warning
+Both telltime and Daypack-lib are WIP.
+Do not use either of them for anything serious.

 ## Examples

 #### Search for time slots matching Daypack time expression